 Workshops

-RCUK 2024 will feature four workshops, hosted at London Zoo on Friday afternoon (29th November, 1-5 pm).
-Find details for each workshop below.
+RCUK 2024 will feature three workshops, hosted at London Zoo on Friday afternoon (29th November, 1-5 pm).

 ECOP Uk Science communication and personal branding